MTalha-Codes/mmqlc/README.md

 ## License

-#### 	This Project is licensed under the GNU GPLv3 License - See The LICENSE file for more details.
+#### 	This Project is licensed under the MIT License - See The LICENSE file for more details.